 1:35 pm – 2:35 pm PST

-Session 5B – Concurrent Panel: Canada’s Arctic Century: Arctic Defence/Security
+Session 5B – Concurrent Panel: Canada’s Arctic Sentry, Space Security and Boots on the Ice

 As geopolitical competition intensifies in the Arctic, Canada’s Defence Industrial Strategy is placing renewed emphasis on northern sovereignty, capability development, and sustained presence.
 This panel will examine how targeted investments in Arctic infrastructure, domain awareness, and climate-adapted technologies are strengthening national defence while creating opportunities for industrial growth and innovation.
 It will also explore the role of the Canadian Armed Forces, NORAD modernization, and partnerships with Indigenous communities and allies in building a resilient, future-ready Arctic security architecture.